 vii) Outer bark:

-viii) Medullary rays:
+viii) Medullary ray:

 This ray binds the annual rings together.
-Also, it carries sap to a various portion of the tree.
+Also, it carries sap to various portions of the tree.

-ix) Annual rings:
+ix) Annual ring:

 The number of annual rings indicates the number of the edge of trees.

 |Read Also: Seasoning of Timber|

 We are sorry that this post was not useful for you!